There are two main schools of thought on the origin of tartans.

 What is well recorded is that the Celts were noted for their exuberant sense of color.
 Roman observers referred to their striped, variegated, or chequered clothing and tattoos.

-The simple two-color checks of two thousand years ago have evolved through a progression of cross checks into a profusion of differing patterns that today number well over two thousand.
+The simple two-color checks of two thousand years ago have evolved into a profusion of differing patterns that today number well over two thousand.

 “Tartan” itself is a word originally imported from Europe.
 The Gaels used the term breacan, meaning “speckled” or “multi-colored”.